jacobduncan00/jett/README.md

 - [] remove settings & theme from /homepage until I finish it
 - [] dockerize a mysql server to startup when the frontend does

+- [] fix WPM calculation with varying duration and number of sentences!!!!

 # UPDATE

 - The postgres / heroku connection works on vercel!